Reflections/notes on urban health in India (10 Sep)

 - The fact that rich urban neighbourhoods will NOT get HWCs does it mean that these are for the urban poor?
 What shall be urban health position for wealthy who are largely seeking private care and financing it from their own pockets?

-- On the issue of awareness of services for the urban poor - the idea of putting signboards on whwere they should seek care --> why is this information needed only for the urban poor?
+- On the issue of awareness of services for the urban poor - the idea of putting signboards on where they should seek care --> why is this information needed only for the urban poor?
 What are we doing for helping EVERYONE with which facility they OUGHT to be going to?

 - There is a certain comfort with informal providers & private providers